-Now lets sit back down and we can talk about gin.
-How its made, popular brands etc..
-Next we discuss martini’s & other gin cocktails.
-Your instructor will give you a complete demonstration on several martini & gin cocktail recipes, now its your turn once again to get up behind the bar and work through 10-12 gin-based recipes & variations on martini’s.
-Each day you will find it a little easier to tackle new cocktails, its a little easier to find your way around, and after a few days, you can even start to look up from what you are doing and have a conversation with a customer, all while adding up the price of the drink order in your head! well, maybe not quite all that today, next week though ; )
+Let’s talk about gin, how its made, and popular brands etc. We discuss martinis and other popular gin cocktails.
+Your instructor will give you a complete demonstration on how to prepare several martini & gin cocktail recipes.
+After that, it’s your turn to get up behind the bar and work through 10-12 gin-based recipes & variations on martinis.
+Each day you will find it a little easier to tackle new cocktails.
+After a few days, you can even start to look up from what you are doing and have a conversation with a customer, all while adding up the price of the drink order in your head!
+Well, maybe not quite all that today, next week though 😉

 Hopefully by now you are seeing a pattern with how our classes work.
-We talk about a concept, then we get up behind the bar and do it, we talk about a theory topic, then we get up behind the bar and do a drill of some sort.
-Sit and learn for 20 minutes, then up behind the bar for 60 minutes.
-Up, down all day, you will find the days pass quickly.
-The first 2 days have a little more theory/discussion, just to get you really familiar with everything, and get you into good habits.
-Day 3 and onward, you will find you are spending 75% of your time up behind the bar, working through recipes, efficiency, customer service, upselling, streamlining, multitasking etc.. and only 25% of your time talking/discussing theory.
+We talk about a concept, then we get up behind the bar and do it.
+We talk theory, then we get up behind the bar and do a drill of some sort.
+The first couple days have a little more theory/discussion, just to get you really familiar with everything and get you into good habits.
+Day 3 onward, you will find you are spending much of your time up behind the bar, working through recipes, efficiency, customer service, upselling, streamlining, multitasking etc.. and much less of your time talking/discussing theory.

-Liqueurs; Baileys, Sambuca, Amaretto, Kahlua, Jagermiester, the list goes on and on, how they are made, why they all taste so different, various types & flavors, and demo liqueur based cocktails.
+Liqueurs consist of Baileys, Sambuca, Amaretto, Kahlua, and Jägermeister.
+The list goes on and on.
+Each is very different, including how they are made.
+Learn why they all taste so different, various types & flavours.
 Jump back behind the bar and run through some liqueur based recipes.

 Brandy & Cognac, where it comes from, what makes a $500 bottle versus a $20 bottle, how to serve.